MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/azure-machine-learning-experiments.md

 ## Customer lifetime value prediction

 The customer lifetime value (CLTV) calculation is one of the key metrics that a business can use to assess and segment its customers.
 For the hotel business, it’s critical to know their customers.
 For example, understanding factors that make up good customers is crucial information.
 It helps the hotel management assess which features they need to focus on and improve to satisfy their high paying customers.
 These decisions can have a direct impact on sales and earnings.
-In this example, we will define the CLTV as the cumulative amount brought in by the customer in the designated time frame.

 ### Definition of CLTV